Fáilte Ireland: Management team

-On 15 August 2020, Chairman of Fáilte Ireland Michael Cawley resigned after it emerged he travelled to Italy on holiday during the COVID-19 pandemic; his decision to holiday abroad had sparked controversy and criticism as it coincided with a campaign from Fáilte Ireland urging holidaymakers to engage in staycations.
+On 15 August 2020, the Chairman of Fáilte Ireland, Michael Cawley, resigned after it emerged he travelled to Italy on holiday during the COVID-19 pandemic; his decision to holiday abroad had sparked controversy and criticism as it coincided with a campaign from Fáilte Ireland urging holidaymakers to engage in staycations.

 Tourism regions

 Fáilte Ireland has identified and markets several tourism regions, including The Wild Atlantic Way, Ireland's Ancient East, and Ireland's Hidden Heartlands.

 Dublin Tourism, a somewhat antonymous regional tourism authority, was formerly responsible for promoting tourism in the Dublin region.
 It merged into Fáilte Ireland in 2012.